 -Clean and disinfect frequently touched objects and surfaces using a household cleaning spray or wipes.

-If you suspect you’ve been exposed to Coronavirus, or are experiencing flu-like symptoms, you can now have a video visit with a board-certified physician within 15 minutes without leaving home—reducing further exposure to illness.
+If you suspect you’ve been exposed to COVID-19, or are experiencing flu-like symptoms, you can now schedule a video visit with a board-certified physician within 15 minutes without leaving home, reducing further exposure to illness.

 Thank you for calling.
 We are concerned about our patients’ welfare in regard to the Coronavirus or COVID-19 and would like to prevent further transmission of the virus in our community.
 If you have respiratory symptoms such as coughing or difficulty breathing, call ahead so that we can take precautions to avoid the potential spread of germs during your appointment.
 If you develop life-threatening conditions such as severe shortness of breath, changes in mental status, severe dehydration, or other complications, hang up and 911 immediately or visit your nearest Emergency Department.